 Some of the most popular and enduring stories in science are big moments of discovery.
 Think of Archimedes running naked through the streets of Syracuse yelling “Eureka!” after he had discovered the principle of buoyancy while taking a bath.

-Physical access control technology has been evolving at breakneck speed over the past few years.
+Physical door access control system technology has been evolving at breakneck speed over the past few years.
 Much of the innovation in the sector has focused in two areas – mobile technology and biometrics (including facial recognition) – with companies placing bets on which they believe will grow fastest and even, potentially, emerge as the clear winner.